 5♦ Embody meditation and mindfulness in your everyday activities.
 Try to meditate or to practice mindfulness on the bus, taking a walk, washing the plates etc

 This is also a good way to compensate, if someday you miss your practice.

 How to practice mindfulness: Practicing mindfulness means to be fully aware of what you’re doing right now, in the present.
 Whatever you might be doing (taking a walk, working, talking with a friend, cleaning the bathroom) instead of letting your mind fly away, focus all your sensations on your task.
 If you’re taking a walk for example, focus on the smells, the sounds the sensation of the air on your skin, whatever it is that has to do with the present moment.
 Click here for a detailed explanation.

 6♦ Join a forum for meditators.
-Being able to discuss with people that has the same interest is very motivational and some times important for your progress.
+Being able to discuss with people that have the same interest is very motivational and sometimes important for your progress.

 7♦ Join a meditation group.
 Even better than joining a meditation forum is to join a group that you can actually meet and meditate with.
 Meeting people with the same interest will inspire you.

 8♦ Create affirmations.
 Make an affirmation out of your goal/intention.

 Think what it is you want to achieve with meditation and make a commitment to that.
 Write it down and put/stick it on the fridge or on the bathroom mirror and repeat it every night before going to sleep, every morning and every time before your meditation session.

 9♦ Start keeping notes about your sessions.
 Keeping notes is very useful because they can be of benefit in the future.
 When you write for example: “What really helped me stabilize my mind today was focusing on a bright light in the center of my head, or inhaling a soothing light.”
 Small details that we tend to forget and that can be of help in the future.

 10♦ Write down which time you will meditate in your calendar.
 Seeing it written down makes it something established.